 A guide to your Portsmouth stag do

 Portsmouth really does stand out from the crowd as it's the UK's only island city, sitting pretty on the very edge of the south coast - walk any further and you'll be in the sea!
 Outside of London it's the most densely populated place in England, so you can be sure that plenty of native partygoers will be around to show you lads a good time.
-It's no wonder that a Portsmouth stag do is fast becoming the nation's premier waterfront choice, either - the island location means the Portsmouth locals have squeezed in everything they need on isle, from casinos and bars to clubs and pubs.
+It's no wonder that Portsmouth is fast becoming the nation's premier waterfront choice, either - the island location means the Portsmouth locals have squeezed in everything they need on isle, from casinos and bars to clubs and pubs.
 This one city alone holds 7 working breweries - it's a city that takes its alcohol seriously, in a tradition started by the sailors and continued by the students.
 Its shipping and naval history bodes well for a top stag night too, as it's a cosmopolitan, multicultural city which has happily embraced the best of other cultures, which means some fantastic grub for you and the guys.
 And if you needed any more reasons to strap on your flippers and get swimming to Portsmouth, we've got just one word for you - beaches.
 If the promise of sand, sea and sunbathing beauties in bikinis isn't enough to get you diving in to Portsmouth Harbour and on to the island, then it might just have to be the plank for you!

 When should you visit Portsmouth

 A fish was caught in Portsmouth with a champagne bottle in its stomach.